 A notice can be served on the owner or occupier of any private land or building which is in an unreasonably untidy condition and which the Council consider has an adverse effect on the amenity of the area.

 The Notice will specify what needs to be done to correct the situation within a given timescale.
 It is an offence not to comply with the notice within the specified period.
 If the requirements of the notice are not carried out in the required timescale the landowner could be fined and have a criminal record.

 There is a right of appeal against a notice issued under this section to the Magistrates Court.
 Failure to comply with the requirements of the notice constitutes a criminal offence subject on conviction to a fine not exceeding £1000.

-The Council is also empowered to enter land to carry out the works specified in the notice and reclaim costs from the land owner – usually by means of a land charge on the land or property.
+The Council is also empowered to enter the land to carry out the works specified in the notice and reclaim costs from the landowner – usually by means of a land charge on the land or property.